zeruhur/plerion/_solo_spacefarer/05_oracle.md

 | 91-95 | Unexpected powers or abilities are revealed.                                                                  |
 | 96-00 | Roll on this table two more times.
 Both results occur.
 If they are the same result, it becomes more dramatic. |

-## Omen
+## Spark

-Omens can be invoked in the following cases:
+Sparks can be invoked in the following cases:

 1. When you want to pose an open-ended question to the Oracle.
 2. When seeking inspiration.
 3. When invoked through a complication.

-Omens are used to inspire a discovery, an event, a character's goal, or a situation.
+Sparks are used to inspire a discovery, an event, a character's goal, or a situation.
 Combine rolls on both of the following tables (Action + Theme) to provide an action and a subject.
 Then, interpret the result based on the context of the question and your current situation.

 ### Actions